dell-asm/dell-ciscoucs/docs/ciscoucs_create_profile_readme.md

     Possible values: Present/Absent
     If the value of the ensure parameter is set to present, the module calls the Create method.
     If the value of the ensure parameter is set to absent, the module calls the Destroy method.

-    name: (Required) This parameter defines the name or IP address of the host that needs to be added or removed from the datacenter/cluster in the vCenter.
-If this parameter is not provided explicitly in the manifest file, then the title of the type 'vc_host' is used.
+    dn: This parameter defines the complete path of the service profile.

 	source_template: Template name from which service profile needs to be created

-	server_chassis_id => Server Chassis id of serouce server from which service profile needs to be created.
+	server_chassis_id: Server Chassis id of serouce server from which service profile needs to be created.

     server_slot: Server slot of the source server from which service profile needs to be created.

+    number_of_profiles: Number of profiles to be created in case of create profile from template

+    Note:

+    a)
+     If the dn is not provided by the user, then it is automatically created using the combination of name and org, So it is mandatory to give either (dn) or both (name and org).

+    b)
+     In case of create server profile from template: the created profile will add numerics to its name if profile with that name already exists.
+     For example: if parameter name is given as 'newprofile' then the created profile will be of name 'newprofile1'

 # -------------------------------------------------------------------------
 # Parameter Signature